-Your educational experience, as a student commencing in 2018 or 2019, is underpinned by nine graduate qualities that you will develop as you progress through your award course.
+Your educational experience, as a student commencing from 2018, is underpinned by nine graduate qualities that you will develop as you progress through your award course.

 Graduate qualities will enhance your understanding of the context of the attainment of your qualification at the University and stand you in better stead in terms of employment following graduation.
 They are the generic foundational skills you will need throughout your working life, enabling you to move more easily between jobs as your career evolves.
 They will also help you to make positive contributions to society - both in the workplace and the broader community.